homa7/algorithm/README.md

 # algorithm

-I am javascript developer.
+I am a javascript developer.
 I started to learn Python but keep forgetting the syntax.
-Created this repository to sovle different problem in both languages.
+I created this repository to sovle different problems in both languages.